Whimse/Kaggle_digit_recognizer/README.md

 | efficientnet_b3       | 0.9905        | 0.98867       | 0.6917    |
 | mnasnet0_5            | 0.7882        | 0.78892       | 0.1429    |
 | mnasnet1_0            | 0.9876        | 0.98467       | 0.2218    |

+Resnet50, the network with top test accuracy, provided a 0.99442 test accuracy, reaching position 254/2055 (top 12,36%) in the leaderboard for the _Digit Recognizer_ Kaggle competition.

 ## Ensemble Prediction